Are you looking for killer call to action examples that will inspire your customers to take action?

 The most common type of social proof for CTAs is leveraging fear of missing out (FOMO).
 Fear of missing out is a phenomenon that occurs in most consumers and is super powerful.

-Many infomercials saw huge increases in sales when they changed their call to action from “Call now, operators are standing by” to “If lines are busy, please call again!”
+Many infomercials saw huge sales increases when their call to action changed from “Call now, operators are standing by“ to “If lines are busy, please call again!”

 When listeners heard the first CTA, they thought, “If operators are standing by, it must not be a popular product.”
 But when they heard the second CTA, the opposite occurred.
 They thought, “If lines are busy, this product must be really popular.
 I should call.”